iosh/xcfx-node/.changeset/long-guests-sin.md

 "@xcfx/node-win32-x64-msvc": minor
 ---

-Added support for dataDir to configure the data storage location
+Added support for confluxDataDir to configure the data storage location